Software de automatização de Projetos para Instalações Elétricas Prediais em Baixa Tensão

 I embarked on this project after completing my third Nanodegree in Data Science.
 I aimed to apply the knowledge and skills I had acquired, leveraging my background in Electrical Engineering and programming expertise.
 During this period, I was also studying Electrical Installation for buildings and encountered numerous challenges while using the available software.
 It led me to think, "Why not create my own software?"
 The result is now here.

 In the picture below we can see a simplified software animation workflow.

 Number of days with at least one commit

 Number of lines in scripts to help

-From left to right, those graphics are showing my work from 2018 october 1st to 2019 september 30th where each frame corresponding to 7 days.
+From left to right, those graphics are showing my work from 2018 October 1st to 2019 September 30th where each frame corresponds to 7 days.

 As I gained more confidence in using Git for version control, I began making commits more frequently.
 While doing so, I became curious about how much time I was spending between each commit.
 To track this information, I created a rolling mean graph with a window of 50 commits, as depicted in the image below.
 As I had anticipated, analyzing the time intervals between commits proved to be a valuable method for assessing productivity, especially once my routine and commit patterns became consistent.